A Generalization of Aztec Diamond Theorem, Part II: Introduction

 \section{Introduction}

-A lattice divides the plane into non-overlapped parts called \textit{fundamental regions}.
+A \emph{lattice} divides the plane into non-overlapped parts called \textit{fundamental regions}.
 A \textit{region} considered in this paper is a finite connected union of fundamental regions.
 We define a \textit{tile} to be the union of any two fundamental regions sharing an edge.
-We are interested how many different ways to cover a region by tiles such that there are no gap or overlaps; and such coverings are called \textit{tilings}.
+We are interested in how many different ways to cover a region by tiles such that there are no gaps or overlaps; such coverings are called \textit{tilings}.
+We use the notation $\M(R)$ for the number of tilings of a region $R$.

-Let $G$ be a finite simple graph without loops.
-A \textit{perfect matching} of $G$ is a collection of edges such that each vertex of $G$ is adjacent to precisely one edge of the collection.
-Perfect matchings are usually called \textit{dimer coverings} in statistical mechanics, or \textit{1-factor} in graph theory.
-Denote by $\M(G)$ the number of perfect matchings of the graph $G$.

-The \textit{(planar) dual graph} of a region $R$ is the graph whose vertices are the fundamental regions in $R$, and whose edges connect two fundamental regions precisely when they share an edge.
-The tilings of the region $R$ are in bijection with the perfect matchings of its dual graph.
-In the view of this, we use the notation $\M(R)$ for the number of tilings of $R$.

-One of the most popular regions in the field of enumeration of tilings is the Aztec diamond introduced by Elkies, Kuperberg, Larsen and Propp \cite{Elkies}.
-To precise, the \textit{Aztec diamond} of order $n$ is defined to be the union of all the unit squares inside the contour $|x|+|y|=n+1$.
-Figure \ref{aztecdiamond} illustrates the Aztec diamond of order $4$ and its dual graph.
-It has been proved in \cite{Elkies} that the number of tilings of the Aztec diamond of order $n$ is $2^{n(n+1)/2}$.
-This result is usually mentioned as the \textit{Aztec diamond theorem}.
-The first four proofs of the theorem were presented in \cite{Elkies}.
-Many further proofs has been given by different authors (see e.g. \cite{Bosio}, \cite{Brualdi}, \cite{Eu}, \cite{Kamioka}, \cite{Kuo}, \cite{propp}).
+The \textit{Aztec diamond} of order $n$ is the union of all the unit squares inside the contour $|x|+|y|=n+1$.
+Figure \ref{aztecdiamond} illustrates the Aztec diamonds of order $1,$ $2,$ and $4$ with a checkboard coloring.
+The well-known Aztec diamond theorem by Elkies, Kuperberg, Larsen and Propp \cite{Elkies, Elkies2} states that the number of (domino) tilings of the Aztec diamond of order $n$ is equal to $2^{n(n+1)/2}$.
+The first four proofs of the theorem were presented in \cite{Elkies, Elkies2}, and many further proofs followed (see e.g. \cite{Bosio, Brualdi, Eu, Fend, Kamioka, Kuo, propp}).

-Chris Douglas \cite{Doug} considered a variant of Aztec diamonds on the square lattice with every second southwest-to-northeast diagonal drawn in.
-The family of Douglas regions, denoted by $D(n)$ are illustrated in Figure \ref{douglas}.
-The four vertices of the region of order $n$ (indicated by black dots in Figure \ref{douglas}) are the vertices of a diamond of side-length $2n\sqrt{2}$.
-Douglas proved a conjecture posed by Propp that the region $D(n)$ has $2^{2n(n+1)}$ tilings.
+Chris Douglas \cite{Doug} considered a variant of the Aztec diamond on the square lattice with every second southwest-to-northeast diagonal drawn in.
+The first three Douglas regions $D(n)$'s are illustrated in Figure \ref{douglas}.
+More precisely, the four vertices of $D(n)$ (indicated by the dots in Figure \ref{douglas}) are always the vertices of a diamond with side-length $2n\sqrt{2}$.
+The northwest and the southeast boundaries of $D(n)$ are the same as that of the Aztec diamond of order $2n$, and the northeast and the southwest boundaries are two zigzag paths with steps of length 2.
+Douglas \cite{Doug} proved a conjecture posed by Propp that the region $D(n)$ has $2^{2n(n+1)}$ tilings.